phbradley/ADAPT/README.md

 # ADAPT

-Antigen-receptor Design Against Peptide-MHC Targets
+## Antigen-receptor Design Against Peptide-MHC Targets

+This repository contains Python code implementing the ADAPT antigen-receptor design pipeline.
+This pipeline is described in the bioRxiv preprint

+[insert link]

+## The abstract of this preprint is as follows:

 Class I major histocompatibility complexes (MHCs), expressed on the surface of all nucleated cells, present peptides derived from intracellular proteins for surveillance by T cells.
 The precise recognition of foreign or mutated peptide–MHC (pMHC) complexes by T cell receptors (TCRs) is fundamental to immune defense against pathogens and tumors.